 Income Statements vs. Balance Sheets: What’s the Difference?

 While both provide valuable information and insights, they serve different purposes.
-Here, we’ll go over the difference between income statements and balance sheets, how each tells a different part of your financial story, and how you can use them to make more informed business decisions.
+Here, we’ll go over the difference between income statements and balance sheets.

 - Expenses